 Lemon Cream Cheese Frosting

-- In the bowl of an electric mixer beat cream cheese for two minutes, slowly add in powdered sugar, lemon juice, and extract.
+- In a large bowl or the bowl of an electric stand mixer fitted with a paddle attachment beat cream cheese.
+Slowly add in powdered sugar, lemon juice, and extract until fully combined.

 - Once rolls have cooled for 10 minutes drizzle glaze on top.
 Enjoy 🙂